alkesh26/blog/content/posts/leetcode-construct-binary-tree-from-preorder-and-inorder-traversal.md

 description: LeetCode - construct and return the binary tree from preorder and inorder traversal using C++, Golang, and JavaScript.
 date: 2023-04-08
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - construct and return the binary tree from preorder and inorder traversal, c++, golang, javascript"
+categories: "construct and return the binary tree from preorder and inorder traversal, c++, golang, javascript"
 ---

 ## Problem statement